 At the next stage, the identity design process for LunnScape was carried through to other company assets, including the corporate truck livery, which features easily recognizable branding.

 The client was also provided with a full set of guidelines for the logo and identity use, including color palettes, fonts, and placement.
 Practice shows that style guides play the strategic role in the brand development: all the further contributors will get the clear instructions about correct and wrong ways to use the graphics created for this project.
 The document included several sections and informed about the idea which became the basis of a logo, its structure and specifications, color and monochrome versions which could be used for a wide range of purposes.
 Also, it showed examples of incorrect usage in order to avoid poor visual performance.
 In addition, all the branded items were included in the guidelines and described in detail.

 The challenge to create a logo for a landscape company definitely is not a step into the blue ocean: the competition in this field of services is quite high and diverse.
 However, the red ocean is always the chance for designers to boost creativity and dive deeper in search of original decisions.

 For those, who are interested to see more practical case studies with creative flows for logo and identity design, here is the set of them.

-If you want to know more about creative stages of the design process for logos, welcome to read our free e-book «Logo Design».
+If you want to know more about the creative stages of the design process for logos, welcome to read our free e-book «Logo Design».